TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Approach

-$\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}}$ describes how actions depend conditionally on state variables; therefore, we graphically represent these directed dependencies as Bayesian networks.
+$\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}}$ describes how actions depend conditionally on observable state variables; therefore, we graphically represent these directed dependencies as Bayesian networks.
 For a full description of how to estimate the measure defined in Equation \ref{eqn:TE_measure}, refer to Algorithm \ref{alg:te_est} in Appendix \ref{appendix:te_alg}.

 $H({A}|{\mathcal{X}}_{\backslash {X}_i}) - H({A}|{\mathcal{X}})$ quantifies the reduction in entropy of the realizations of ${A}$, when variable ${X}_i$ is removed from the set ${\mathcal{X}}$.
 Positive values of this quantity indicate the actions are dependent on ${X}_i$ and, therefore, they should be maintained in the state representation.
 In this case, we describe $X_i$ as satisfying TERC.
 Conversely, if there is no reduction in the entropy of the values of ${A}$, then $\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}}= 0$\footnote{This is due to the non-negativity of the measure defined in Equation \ref{eqn:TE_measure}, a property that we prove in Appendix \ref{appendix:noneg}.} and the variable does not satisfy TERC.
-In this case, by definition, we can say that the information provided by variable $X_i$ is either irrelevant or redundant and removing ${X}_i$ from the state should lead to more efficient learning.
+In this case, by definition, we can say that the information provided by variable $X_i$ is either irrelevant or redundant and removing ${X}_i$ from the state should lead to a policy that can perform inference more efficiently.
 It follows that we should only add variables to ${\mathcal{X}}_*$, the subset of maximal information and minimal cardinality, if they satisfy TERC ($\Phi_{{X}_i;{\mathcal{X}} \rightarrow {A}} > 0$).
-This leads us to introduce an approach in the next section, which we refer to as na\"{i}ve, since it does not take in to consideration the full complexity of the problem (i.e., it can be applied only under a set of intrinsically simplifying assumptions).